-I am a psychologist with 20 years of experience working with writers who struggle with blocks, procrastination, and other writing productivity problems.
+I am a psychologist with over 25 years of experience working with writers who struggle with blocks, procrastination, and other writing productivity problems.
 I have worked as a therapist, workshop leader, writing consultant, Director at Stanford University’s Faculty Staff Help Center; and currently serve as the Stanford University Ombuds.
 I have given presentations about my work with faculty authors at state and national conferences and have spoken to numerous student and staff groups at Stanford and other universities nationwide.
 I also offers talks and teach workshops on writing productivity that have been useful for writers of poetry, fiction, journalism, academic research, nonfiction, business and technical writing, Web writing, and personal writing.